HariSekhon/Knowledge-Base/argocd.md

 https://argo-cd.readthedocs.io/en/stable/

-Declarative GitOps Continuous Delivery for Kubernetes.
+Declarative GitOps Continuous Delivery of applications on Kubernetes.

 - Kubernetes native - everything is defined in k8s yamls via CRDs so easy to revision control + diff + apply all configs
 - Project and Applications configurations must be installed to the `argocd` namespace for ArgoCD to pick them up